Land0fChocolate/NewEmeraldRomHack/README.md

 - Graphical updates to many existing overworld sprites and environments.
 - Various story changes.
 Includes aspects from ORAS, though has an entirely new post game story.
 - Gym Leaders do more:
+	- Gym Leaders have their own places to hang out in the overworld when they aren't looking for a rematch.
-	- Roxanne trades evolution stones for fossils.
+	- Roxanne trades evolution stones for fossils (Rustboro Trainer's School).
-	- Brawly can give a random shard daily.
+	- Brawly can give a random shard daily (Route 106).
-	- Flannery can EV train one of your Pokemon daily (or without limit after completing the post game story!).
+	- Flannery can EV train one of your Pokemon daily, or without limit after completing the post game story (Lavaridge Town).
 	- Winona gives a rare berry daily.
-The variety depends on what legendary Pokemon you have in your party.
+The variety depends on what legendary Pokemon you have in your party (Mossdeep City).
-	- Tate and Liza grant access to Jirachi.
+	- Tate and Liza grant access to Jirachi (Slateport City).
-	- Gym Leaders have their own places to hang out in the overworld when they aren't looking for a rematch.
 - Item changes
 	- Bag pockets are much larger.
 	- If the player has both bikes, they can switch between them with the R button.